Introduction to Data Mining, Machine Learning, and Data-Driven Predictions for Materials Science and Engineering

 example images[10]

-is the temperature of the 10-the image, and label
+is the temperature of that image, and label[10]

-is 0 or 1, indicating if the temperature is below or above the Curie temperature.
+is an integer value of 0 or 1, indicating if the temperature is below or above the Curie temperature.

 There is also a smaller Ising dataset that still contains 5000 images